But I’m also not blind.

 You only need read a book like 10 Billion, by Stephen Emmott, to get a sense of the scale of the horrifying challenge facing both our planet and us as a species.
 The individual seems to pale in the face of this.

-I read 10 Billion, a short and intensely powerful book, in one sitting on the train home to my modest flat in Folkestone.
+I read 10 Billion, a short and intensely powerful book, in one sitting on the train home to my modest flat.
 I felt rather good about myself for a moment as I reflected on how I had extracted myself, largely, from the relentless pursuit of more, more, more.
 But then I started questioning myself.
 I’m part of the Western world from which coaching has emerged, and I run a coaching school, and coaching is, in many ways, built on the paradigm of individualistic progress and change.

 I hope, though, that we are helping people to look inward and to act outward in a way that makes a positive difference.
 I also hope that coaching, as a whole, is moving away from a focus on the pursuit of more and towards something more profound and meaningful.